-Not able to get through on the phone, I took the 4 train to Wall Street, and went to work at 40 Wall.
+Not able to get through on the phone, I took the 4 train down to Wall Street, and went to my office at 40 Wall, just blocks away.
 As I walked the 2 blocks from the subway to my building, I kept my eyes barely open.
-They burned, from all the debris and smoke.
+They burned, from all the debris and smoke filling the air.
 As I walked into the office, I realized this was no small plane.
 Co-workers were crying on the phone.
 People were packing up and leaving.
-I called my parents, then I left too.
+There was a sense of panic in the air.
+I called my parents quickly, then I left too.
 I do believe the subway I got on back to Union Square was one of the last to run, if not the last.
-People stood paralyzed, stone-faced, some covered in soot, not sure what to say, how to react.
+On that train, people stood paralyzed, stone-faced, some covered in soot, not sure what to say, how to react.
 It was surreal.

 I had worked at 2 World Trade Center on the 64th floor from 1997-2000.
 It was an important, life-changing job in that I met some of my best friends, and I learned a lot there.
 A few months earlier, I had left for a new job and ended up a few blocks away at American Express, but my heart was always in those two tall buildings.

 It was the TV coverage that really struck me later that day, and the days to follow.
 3,000 families didn’t know where their loved ones were.
 They went to hospitals fully expecting to find them, but the hospitals were empty.
 They seemingly vanished, that was the most heartbreaking thing.
 Hour after hour, I’d watch local reporters stand by hospital buildings where walls of hand-made signs hung with pictures of loved ones on them, begging for information.
-It seemed like the most important and humbling job in the world to help reunite these people, however, it didn’t happen.
-It wasn’t long after that I switched my career to TV journalism.
-I started at the bottom, and worked my way up.
-It was a day that changed so many people’s lives, including mine.
-I know there are many more impactful stories than mine.
-I feel like living that experience and seeing the hard work and sympathy those reporters exuded helped cement in my head why we do this.
-We do it because we care.
+It seemed like the most important and humbling job in the world to help reunite these people, however, it never happened.
+But, we didn’t know that then.
+I remember the TV coverage the day of, and the day after the most.
+When there was disbelief.
+When we feared 10,000 were dead.
+When people were walking up to live reporters and giving out their cell phone numbers on the air just in case someone had spotted their husband, their daughter, their aunt.